RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Methods

 A list of the tested compounds along with their concentration ranges and target mechanisms is given as a supplementary table.
 The compound-specific concentration ranges were selected based on their published activities.
 All compounds were pre-diluted in DMSO to a stock concentration that varied from 10 to 50 mM, depending on the final concentration range required for each compound.

 Briefly, compounds were plated as a 6 $\times$ 6 dose-response combination matrix in natural 384 well plates (Greiner), in a serial 1:3 dilutions of each agent (5 concentrations) and only DMSO as the lowest concentration.
 We used a combination plate layout where six compound pairs could be accommodated on one 384 well plate.
 A set of control wells with DMSO was included on all plates as negative control.
-To ensure reproducibility and comparability with the subsequent combination studies, the IC50 of Doxorubicin was used as reference in a 6-point dose response format in each plate as positive (total killing) control.
+To ensure reproducibility and comparability with the subsequent combination studies, the IC50 of Doxorubicin was used as reference in a 6-point dose response format in each plate as positive (total killing) control. \Review{In addition, alfacalcidol and erlotinib were evaluated in multiple rounds (and excluded from our analysis) to ensure consistency in max Bliss synergy scores.}

 Cells were seeded in white 384-well plates (Greiner) at 1000 cells/well in 50 $\mu$L of media using a multidrop dispenser and allowed to attach for 2 h.
 Compounds from pre-plated matrix plates were transferred to each well using a 100 nL head affixed to an Agilent Bravo automated liquid handling platform, and plates were incubated at 37°C in 5\% CO2 for an additional 72 hours.
 To measure the cell viability, CellTiter-Glo reagent (diluted 1:6 in water, Promega) was dispensed into the wells (30 $\mu$L), incubated for 3 minutes, and luminescence was read on a Envision plate reader (Perkin-Elmer).
 Final DMSO concentration in assay wells was 0.2\%.
 The assay was performed with 3 biological replicates.